ngquhuanbl/api_graduation_thesis/label/get-label-of-project.md

-# Get list of labels of a specific object
+# Get labels of a project

 Get the list of labels that belongs to a project